ntamminga1/StockSympathyProject/README.md

 5. Pharmaceuticals and healthcare.
 6. Airlines

-We will scrape daily stock price data from `Yahoo Finance`?
+We will scrape daily stock price data from `Yahoo Finance`.

+**Modeling Approach**:
+Fill in here after 5/24 meeting.